-For shipment and transportation of fresh and spent nuclear fuel, nuclear materials and radioactive waste, the holder of authorization for transport develops, according to Act of NC SR No. 541/2004 Coll. and the ÚJD SR Decree No. 55/2006 Coll., an emergency transport rules (hereinafter only as "ETR").
+For shipment and transportation of fresh and spent nuclear fuel, nuclear materials and radioactive waste, the holder of authorization for transport develops, according to Act No. 541/2004 Coll. and the ÚJD SR Decree No. 55/2006 Coll., an emergency transport rules (hereinafter only as "ETR").
 The aim of these ETR is to ensure preventive and protective measures for the case of incident or accident during transport.
 The licensee for transport of radioactive materials shall develop ETR for transport of above mentioned materials on the roads and railways, which fall under its administration.
-After ETR is reviewed by ÚJD SR and by other involved bodies, these Rules are approved by the Ministry of Transport, Construction and Regional Development of SR.
+After ETR is reviewed by ÚJD SR and by other involved bodies, these Rules are approved by the Ministry of Transport and Construction of the Slovak Republic.